hust.media

 Short description for the article card

-This article explains how my Speech-to-Text module processes Vietnamese audio on a Flask AI server, from file input and waveform normalization to transcription output.
-It also outlines the current model choice, API behavior, and practical runtime limits.
+This article explains how my Speech-to-Text module processes Vietnamese audio, from waveform loading and normalization to CTC decoding and text transcription.
+It also outlines the current model choice, runtime behavior, and practical limits of the audio pipeline I am using now.
+The diagram below shows the SST runtime flow.

 Article body

-The transcription engine is based on the Hugging Face model khanhld/wav2vec2-base-vietnamese-160h.
-Both the processor and model are loaded once when the module starts, rather than reloading on every request.
+The transcription engine uses the Hugging Face model khanhld/wav2vec2-base-vietnamese-160h.
+Both the Wav2Vec2Processor and Wav2Vec2ForCTC model are loaded once when the module starts, instead of being recreated for each run.
 The runtime device is selected automatically, using GPU when CUDA is available and CPU otherwise.
-This keeps repeated requests more stable, although it also means the service keeps a memory footprint while running.
+This makes repeated transcription more stable, although the process keeps model memory resident while it is active.

-For audio processing, the file is loaded with librosa, converted to mono, and resampled to 16 kHz, which matches the model input.
-A normalized intermediate WAV file can also be written to /opt/hustmedia/python/tts/wav2vec2/run.wav for inspection or reuse.
-Before inference, the waveform is converted to float32, checked to avoid empty input, and normalized by peak amplitude.
+For audio preparation, the file is loaded with librosa, converted to mono, and resampled to 16 kHz, which matches the model input format.
+A normalized intermediate WAV file can also be written to run.wav for inspection or reuse.
+Before inference, the waveform is converted to float32, checked to avoid empty input, and normalized by peak amplitude so the tensor remains numerically stable for the model.

-Once prepared, the audio is tokenized with sampling_rate=16000 and passed through the model under torch.no_grad().
-The output logits are decoded with greedy CTC argmax, then converted into text with batch_decode.
-In its current form, this module does not use beam search, VAD chunking, or language-model rescoring, so long files are still processed in one pass and may increase latency or memory usage.
+Once prepared, the audio is passed into the processor with sampling_rate=16000, converted into input tensors, and sent through the model under torch.no_grad().
+The model produces frame-level logits, which are decoded with greedy CTC argmax and then converted into text with batch_decode.
+In its current form, this module does not use beam search, VAD chunking, or language-model rescoring, so long recordings are still handled in one pass and may increase latency or memory usage.

-This module is mainly intended for practical Vietnamese transcription tasks such as voice notes, support logs, internal updates, and simple content preparation.
-It is not designed as a full enterprise ASR platform, but as a working in-house component that I built and maintain for my own workflow.
+This module is mainly intended for practical Vietnamese transcription tasks such as voice notes, internal recordings, support audio, and simple content preparation.
+It is not designed as a full ASR platform, but as a compact in-house component built around a direct and understandable speech recognition pipeline.

 Technical configuration snapshot